New Zealand is one of my favourite countries in the world (not just because it’s where I fell in love with Lee).

 20. Mount Cook National Park

 The main attraction in Mount Cook National Park is… you guessed it… Mount Cook.
 Also known as Aoraki, it is the tallest mountain in New Zealand and it tops out at a jaw-dropping 3,724 metres.
 Most of the time the top of the mountain is shrouded in clouds, but there is the odd day if you are lucky when the clouds will part and the peak will be visible.

 A great hike to enjoy is the Hooker Valley walk, which is not too challenging yet offers stunning views.
 It is an easy groomed trail that leads through the Hooker Valley to a glacier lake at the base of Mount Cook.
 Another excellent hike is Governors Bush walk, which will take you through an ancient temperate rainforest filled with thick ferns and twisting trees.

 Queenstown is a picturesque town on the South Island, surrounded by the rugged peaks of The Remarkables and the sparkling waters of Lake Wakatipu.
 It’s hard to be bored here – the city itself has a thriving arts and culture scene, many lip-smacking restaurants and a great nightlife.
 Plus, a nature playground is on your doorstep and you can enjoy every type of wild activity imaginable – from bungy jumping to skiing to snowboarding to hiking and much more.
-It is an essential stop on any New Zealand self drive tours of the South Island.
+It is an essential stop on any tour of the South Island.
 You can even jump out of a plane and float down slowly, high above the shimmering lake and peaks tipped with patches of snow.